Municipal Emergency Response Fees (Accident Taxes)

 The problem with billing only those at fault is that this would require a clear-cut decision to be made by the emergency responders as to who is at fault in an accident.
 While liability may be clear-cut in many cases, it is hardly the case in all accidents.
 There is often some liability to be assessed to each driver, and emergency responders would not be in a position to make the call on how much should be assessed to each driver, or which driver should be charged.
 This would be especially true of non-police responders who do not investigate the accident.

 There is also a difficulty associated with billing only non-residents.
 If there are non-residents who work in the tax jurisdiction in which the accident occurred, it is likely that they are paying license tax on their wages earned in that jurisdiction, and therefore are taxpayers.
 On the other hand, residents of the local jurisdiction who work outside the city may not be billed even though they have paid no local taxes.
 Finally, if the non-resident is from out of state, then his assessment could conceivably be improper since the Commerce Clause of the U.S. Constitution prohibits disparate treatment of non-residents compared with residents of the state.

 The final argument is that there is no such thing as taxes or fees which cost no one anything.
 If the insurance companies do pay the fees, then eventually rates must rise to cover those costs.
 If the fees are paid by the person billed, then they have been taxed double for the same service.

-For those interested in learning more, there are excellent sources of additional information at the Insurance Information Institute, the National Association of Mutual Insurance Companies, and the Ohio Insurance Institute.
-Another excellent source of information is located at AccidentTax.com, a website devoted to educating local officials and consumers on accident response fees.
+For those interested in learning more, there are excellent sources of additional information at the Insurance Information Institute, and from the American Property Casualty Insurance Association (listed as PCI before its merger with the American Insurance Association here, here, and here.
+Another excellent source of information is located at AccidentResponseFees.com, a website devoted to educating local officials and consumers on accident response fees.